-Here is a list of food related activities I have been compiling for my next visit – may it be very soon!
+Here is a list of food-related activities I have been compiling for my next visit – may it be very soon!

-✪ Le Cordon Bleu – the ultimate cooking school.
+Le Cordon Bleu – the ultimate cooking school.
 Alumni include Julia Child and Mary Berry, two of my cooking heroines.
-The school offers short courses as well as their year long programs
+The school offers short courses as well as their year-long programs

-✪ Miss Lunch offers classes and tours around Paris and they all look fascinating
+Miss Lunch offers classes and tours around Paris and they all look fascinating

-✪ How about a romantic ‘pique-nique’?
+How about a romantic ‘pique-nique’?
 This company will set up a surprise picnic in the shade of the Eiffel Tower and other classic locations

 Coffee in Paris

 I hope I am not the one to break this news to you but French coffee is not particularly good.
 Sorry.
-This being the case make sure you have mapped out the nearest Australian/Kiwi style cafe closest to your accommodation.
-Otherwise, if you are an arabica obsessive like me, you may be in a spot of bother.
-This resource is useful!

-Your foodie trip to Paris planning resources
+Your Paris food trip planning resources

-✪ Paris by mouth – from the best baguette in Paris to fancy cocktails with a view, this site has some fantastic suggestions
+- Paris by mouth – from the best baguette in Paris to fancy cocktails with a view, this site has some fantastic suggestions

-✪ A list of fresh produce markets in Paris by arrondissement/neighbourhood
+- A list of fresh produce markets in Paris by arrondissement/neighbourhood

-✪ David’s pastry app will guide you to the best places in Paris for chocolate, ice-cream, pastry and other sweet treats
+- David’s pastry app will guide you to the best places in Paris for chocolate, ice-cream, pastry and other sweet treats

-✪ A great collection of Paris food and wine tours you can book online
+- A great collection of Paris food and wine tours you can book online

-✪ French menus a little confusing?
+- French menus a little confusing?
 Read these tips on navigating a French menu

-✪ Get your cooking souvenirs at E. Dehillerin – an amazing array of cookware stacked floor to ceiling
+- Get your cooking souvenirs at EDehillerin – an amazing array of cookware stacked floor to ceiling

-✪ Don’t forget your coffee!
+- Don’t forget your coffee!